paper-trail-gem/paper_trail/README.md

 ## Installation

-1. Install PaperTrail either as a gem (from Gemcutter; the ones on GitHub are obsolete) or as a plugin:
+1. Install PaperTrail as a gem via your `config/environment.rb`:

-    `config.gem 'paper_trail', :source => 'http://gemcutter.org'`

-    or:

-    `script/plugin install git://github.com/airblade/paper_trail.git`
+    `config.gem 'paper_trail'

 2. Generate a migration which will add a `versions` table to your database.